duthied/Free-Friendika/doc/Making-Friends.md

 Connect to users of alternate networks
 ---
-###StatusNet/GNUSocial, Google Plus, Twitter, Diaspora
+###GNU Social, Twitter, Diaspora
 You can also use your Identity Address or other people's Identity Addresses to become friends across networks.
 The list of possible networks is growing all the time.
-If you know (for instance) "bob" on identi.ca (a StatusNet site) you could put bob@identi.ca into your Contact page and become friends across networks.
+If you know (for instance) "bob" on gnusocial.de (a GNU Social site) you could put bob@gnusocial.de into your Contact page and become friends across networks.
-(Or you can put in the URL to Bob's identi.ca page if you wish).
+(Or you can put in the URL to Bob's gnusocial.de page if you wish).

-You can also be "partial" friends with somebody on Google Plus by putting in their gmail address.
-Google Plus does not yet support all the protocols we need for direct messaging, but you should be able to follow status updates from within Friendica.

 You can do the same for Twitter accounts and Diaspora accounts.